Drag Race France

-Drag Race France is a French reality competition television series based on the original American series RuPaul's Drag Race and part of the Drag Race franchise.
-It airs on the digital channel France.tv Slash in France and on WOW Presents Plus internationally.
+Drag Race France is a French reality competition television show part of the Drag Race franchise.
+Based on the original American series RuPaul's Drag Race, it is the ninth international adaptation of the show.
+The show is hosted by Nicky Doll, who previously competed in the twelfth season of the original American version.

-Drag Race France debuted on June 25, 2022, on France.tv Slash.
-Episodes premiere on a weekly basis every Thursday and also stream simultaneously on France.tv catch-up service and on Salto, and later aired on France 2 every Saturday night.
-The series debuted simultaneously on Crave in Canada, and on WOW Presents Plus internationally.
+The show premiered on 25 June 2022, on the digital channel France.tv Slash.
+For the first and second seasons, episodes premiered on a weekly basis every Thursday, and later aired on France 2 every Saturday night.
+Since the third season, the show moved completely to France 2, with episodes premiering every Friday.
+The show is available simultaneously on Crave in Canada, and on WOW Presents Plus internationally.

 Paloma won the first season, with La Grande Dame and Soa de Muse as runners-up, while Elips was named Miss Congeniality.
 In August 2022, the series was renewed for a second season.
+Keiona won the second season.
+Le Filip won the third season.
+The series has been renewed for a fourth season.

 Production

-Announced by World of Wonder in November 2021, the show is a drag queen contest in which the "next French superstar of drag" is selected.
-Each week, the candidates are subjected to different challenges and are evaluated by a group of judges including personalities who critique the progress of the participants and their performances.

-Judging panel
+Judges

-It is hosted by French drag queen Nicky Doll, who competed on the twelfth season of RuPaul's Drag Race and placed tenth.
-Nicky Doll also serves as a judge alongside Daphné Bürki and Kiddy Smile.
+The competition series is hosted and judged primarily by French drag queen, Nicky Doll, who competed in the twelfth season of RuPaul's Drag Race.
+French television presenter Daphné Bürki and dancer Kiddy Smile, made appearances as the competition's prominent judges.